zicna/js-basics-logging-lab/README.md

 + `console.log()` - Let's take a look at the second `describe` function call inside of `test/indexTest.js`.
 Here, you can see that the tests inside of here are asking for a few things.
 Let's take them in turn.
-  * If you look at the first `it` function call, the tests ask that `invokes console.log() with the string "this code was called"`.
-Then, the next line says `spy` to be `calledWithExactly` the string `this code was called`.
+  * If you look at the first `it` function call, you'll see: `invokes console.log() with the string "this code was called"`.
+Then, the next line says `spy` should be `calledWithExactly` the string `this code was called`.
     To pass this test, we can write `console.log('this code was called')` inside of our `index.js` file.
 Yes, I know we are a little confused.
 What is a spy?
     It's ok if you walk away from the course not fully knowing.
 Just understand that this `spy` thing helps us test that `console.log` is called, and what the arguments are.
 So whenever you see `expect(spy.calledWithExactly('this code was called')).to.be.true` what we really mean is that we expect `console.log` to be called with the argument `this code was called`.
 For more details on what the `spy` is doing, see our "note about spies" below.
-  * In the second to last `it` function call in `test/indexTest.js` we test that `console.log` is called with our `driver` variable.
-This is a task you may find yourself doing a lot.
-Using `console.log` to see the value of a variable.
-If you pass the `variable` driver to `console.log` your test should be passing.
-More to the point, if you open up your browser's console (by pressing cmd+shift+c on a Mac, ctrl+shift+j on chrome on a PC), you can see your corresponding data logged.
+  * In the second to last `it` function call in `test/indexTest.js`, we test that `console.log` is called with our `driver` variable.
+This is a task you may find yourself doing a lot: using `console.log` to see the value of a variable.
+If you pass the variable `driver` to `console.log`, this test should be passing.
   * In the final `it` function call in this lab, the test asks you to practice passing multiple arguments to `console.log`.
 The first argument is the `driver` variable, and the second argument should be the string `is the